top of page

 Advisor to Leaders

-Dr. Joe-Joe has experience in faculty, administration, and organizational development characterized by excellence, institutional advancement, and moving equity and social justice agendas forward.
+Over the past thirty-five years, Dr. Joe-Joe has built experience in faculty, administration, and organizational development characterized by excellence, institutional advancement, and moving equity and social justice agendas forward.
 This includes serving as an Executive Diversity Officer and other diversity, equity, and inclusion related roles at an HBCU, Ivy League institution, international university, and the largest urban public university system in the U.S. He has lectured, served on panels, delivered presentations, and consulted in the U.S. and internationally.

-McManus serves as an advisor to Presidents and CEO's, Executive Diversity Officers, and other thought leaders and practitioners across sectors.
-His work promotes effective anti-racism and inclusive excellence through the ongoing development of leaders, policy, and practice.
+McManus serves as an advisor to Presidents and CEO's, Executive Diversity Officers, and other organizational leaders and practitioners across sectors.
+His work promotes effective antiracism and inclusive excellence work through the ongoing development of leaders, policy, and practice.

 Quot2 copy.jpg